 To get to Pokhara we had to make a hard decision.
 Flying was a much faster way than the bus but we didn’t really feel like using any of the local airlines.

 Nepalese flight statistics look really scary but so do their road statistics.
 There are many private airlines and helicopter companies you can choose between and all of them have been in accidents.
-Nepal has the world’s four unsafest airlines of which we finally decided to choose one.
+Nepal has the world’s four unsafest airlines, of which we after careful consideration chose one.
 We flew with Buddha Air.

 Checking in to our Pokhara flight

 I wish I never examined those accident statistics.
 The plane was a normal ATR and the 25 minute flight was just as smooth as my domestic flight Tampere Helsinki at home.
-We got the window seats on the mountain side we asked for and the luggage came with the same plane.
+We got the mountain side window seats we asked for and our luggage came as planned with the same plane.
 So no worries at all!

-And as we came all too early to the airport (for those window seats) they put as on the previous flight and we were in Pokhara in no time at all!
+And moreover, as we came all too early to the airport (for those window seats), they put as on the previous flight and we were in Pokhara in no time at all!